downloadpizza/Chirp-Website/docs/Getting Started.md

 *For more help building, check out Build.md*

 To install Chirp on Linux, simply execute the commands below.
-This should make an executable: **chirp**.
+This should make an executable called **chirp**.
 ```bash
   git clone https://github.com/binkiklou/Chirp.git
   cd Chirp/Tools/Build